Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 3. Designate Yard Area

-It is recommended that your puppy use a designated section of the yard as their potty spot.
-They will start to understand what they need to do when you take them to that spot for pees and poos.
+It is recommended that your Dachshund puppy use a designated section of the yard as their potty spot.
+They will start to understand what they need to do when you take them to that same spot over and over again for pees and poos.

 This is not only a big benefit to your yard, but also your shoes!
 Dog poo is a pain to clean off sneaker treads.
 Don’t let them roam the entire yard during the training process, this may cause confusion and delay the potty training process.

-If you take your puppy outside to go potty and they don’t eliminate after 5-10 minutes, put them right back into their play area or crate and watch them closely.
+If you take your puppy outside to go potty and they don’t eliminate after 5-10 minutes, put them right back into their playpen or crate and watch them closely.
 When they show signs of having to go, take them outside quickly.

 Watch your puppy constantly when they aren’t in their designated area!
-If you notice your puppy showing any of the potty clues above, move that puppy outside quickly.
+If you notice your puppy showing any of the potty clues above, move them outside quickly.

 When an accident happens in the house without you noticing, don’t get upset.
 Puppies don’t understand why they can’t go potty in the house.
 Your puppy loves you and is very capable of learning.